 Parents often use gambling language to encourage their children – for example, ‘I bet you can’t swim to the other side of the pool.
 If you do, I’ll buy you an ice-cream’.
-There’s a fine line between healthy and unhealthy messages relating to gambling.
+There’s a fine line between healthy and unhealthy messages about gambling.
 It’s worth thinking about how often you use this kind of language.

-If you do choose to gamble, you can help your child avoid problems by making sure she knows how gambling activities, such as lottery and bingo, work.
+If you do choose to gamble, you can help your child avoid problems by making sure she knows how gambling activities, like lottery and bingo, work.

 Limit internet use

-Limiting your child’s internet use can cut down your child’s access to online gambling websites.
+Limiting your child’s internet use can limit your child’s access to online gambling websites.
 You can also keep your networked computers in the living room or family areas of your house, rather than in bedrooms, and have a family rule about not having phones and tablets in bedrooms at night.

 Spotting problem gambling

 Some warning signs that your child might have a problem with gambling can include the following:

-- sudden changes in the amount of money your child has, or your child being short of money, or your child borrowing or taking money from family and friends
+- sudden changes in the amount of money your child has, your child being short of money, or your child borrowing or taking money from family and friends